OCR-D/spec/page.md

 or the `<pg:TextEquiv>` with `@index = 1` if [multiple text results](#multiple-textequivs) are attached.

+### Consistency strictness

+A consistency checker must support three levels of strictness:

+#### `strict`
+If any of the assertions fail for a PAGE document, an exception should be raised and the document no further processed

+#### `fix`

-If any of these assertions fails for a PAGE document, a processor must proceed with the text results at the lowest level provided.
+If any of the assertions fail for a specific element in PAGE document, the text results of this element must be recreated, by concatenating the text results of its children elements.
+This algorithm needs to be recursive, i.e. if any of the children elements is itself inconsistent, its text results must be recreated in the same way before concatenation.

+#### `off`

+These consistency checks are so restrictive to spot data that cannot be unambigiously processed.
+However, there are valid use cases where the "index-1-consistency" is too narrow, esp. in post-correction with language models.
+For such use cases, it must be possible to disable the consistency validation altogether in the workflow.

 ### Example